Unthrottled/blog/_drafts/2017-12-29-PeanutButter-Driven-Devolpment.md

 Since the API were designed to satisfy a specific behaviour, the tests that are built should verify that that behaviour happens as expected.
 Tests should be written in such a way that the implementation of the method should not cause any test to fail, provided the expected behaviour remains the same.

+Take this layman's example of a requirement:

+    Given an empty cup, then I expect the cup to be return filled half way with water.

+There are many ways to satisfy this requirement.